Norman Stronge: Early life and military service

-Sir Norman was born in Bryansford, County Down, Ireland, the son of Sir Charles Stronge, 7th Baronet, and Marian Bostock, whose family were from Epsom.
+Charles Norman Lockhart Stronge was born in Bryansford, County Down, Ireland, the son of Sir Charles Stronge, 7th Baronet, and Marian Bostock, whose family were from Epsom.

 Educated at Eton, during the First World War (1914–18) he joined the British Army and was commissioned as a second lieutenant into the Royal Inniskilling Fusiliers.
 He fought on the Western Front with the 10th (Service) Battalion, as lieutenant and later as captain.
 He was decorated with the Military Cross and the Belgian croix de guerre.
 He survived the first day of the Battle of the Somme in July 1916 and was the first soldier after the start of the battle to be mentioned in dispatches by General Sir Douglas Haig, commander of the British Expeditionary Force (BEF) on the Western Front.
 In April 1918, he was appointed adjutant of the 15th (Service) Battalion (North Belfast), Royal Irish Rifles.
 He was wounded in action near Kortrijk, Belgium towards the end of the war on 20 October 1918.
 He relinquished his commission on 19 August 1919, and was permitted to retain the rank of captain.

 On the outbreak of the Second World War (1939–45) in September 1939, he was again commissioned, this time into the North Irish Horse, Royal Armoured Corps, reverting to the rank of second lieutenant.
 He relinquished the commission on 20 April 1940 due to ill health.
 In 1950, he was appointed Honorary Colonel of a Territorial Army (TA) unit of the Royal Irish Fusiliers.